Actipro/WPF-Controls/Documentation/topics/shell/grids-foundation.md

 It also has features for auto-returning an upsized icon in scenarios where higher DPI is detected.
 For instance when in 200% DPI, the [ShellObjectViewModel](xref:@ActiproUIRoot.Controls.Shell.ShellObjectViewModel).[SmallIcon](xref:@ActiproUIRoot.Controls.Shell.ShellObjectViewModel.SmallIcon) property will actually return the [IShellObject](xref:ActiproSoftware.Shell.IShellObject).[MediumIcon](xref:ActiproSoftware.Shell.IShellObject.MediumIcon) value so that the image remains crisp.

 While the [CreateShellObjectViewModel](xref:@ActiproUIRoot.Controls.Shell.ShellObjectItemAdapter.CreateShellObjectViewModel*) method doesn't generally need to be overridden, it is a good place to filter out shell objects at a view-level instead of at the model-level (via a shell service).
-This could be useful when sharing shell objects in multiple shell UI controls, but wanting to filter out certain kinds of shell objects for a specific shell UI control.
+This could be useful when sharing shell objects in multiple shell UI controls but wanting to filter out certain kinds of shell objects for a specific shell UI control.
 To filter out a shell object, simply override this method and return `null`.

 ## Context Menu Creation